seanox/aspect-js/README.md

 CR: Composite Mount Validation: Has a direct effect on synchronization, action and default action of the browser
 CR: Composite Mount Synchronization: Optimization
 CR: Composite Mount Action: The return value false can cancel the default action of the browser
+CR: Extension Uncapitalize: Adds a uncapitalize function to the String objects

 [Read more](https://raw.githubusercontent.com/seanox/aspect-js/master/CHANGES)